spark3dp/print-simulator/README.md

 * Offline - Stops health checks.

 ##Sending Print Jobs
-* Once the printer is registered, it also starts listening on the command channel for incoming commands.
+Once the printer is registered, it starts listening on the command channel for incoming commands.
 * To send a print job to a printer - use the Print Job Create API.
 This returns a job id which you can use to check the print job's status or cancel the job.

 ```